American Eagle Outfitters: 77kids

-In October 2008, American Eagle released and launched 77kids, a line of clothing aimed at children age two to ten.
+In October 2008, American Eagle released and launched 77kids, a line of clothing aimed at children aged two to ten.
 Initially an online only concept, AEO opened its first 77kids store on July 15, 2010, in The Mall at Robinson in Pittsburgh, and eight others followed that year.
 Expansion continued throughout FY2011.
 77kids stores, targeted at younger children, featured interactive games and activities throughout the stores that children could play with while shopping.

 American Eagle Outfitters announced on May 15, 2012, that it would sell or close all 22 77kids stores by the end of July 2012.
 Robert Hanson, who became CEO in January 2012, said 77kids had a loss after taxes of roughly $24 million on sales of $40 million in the 2011 fiscal year.
 On August 3, 2012, American Eagle Outfitters completed the sale of its 77kids to Ezrani 2 Corp, a company formed by Ezra Dabah, the former chairman and CEO of The Children's Place.
-Ezrani renamed the stores "Ruum" in 2013.
+Ezrani renamed the store "Ruum" in 2013.